 One look at the World Test Championship standings tells you all you need to know about the dominance of Virat Kohli’s India in the Test arena, but perhaps the greatest aspect of the 2019 vintage is their aptitude across all three formats of the game.

-They slot in narrowly behind ODI World Champions England in second place in the 50 over format and rest fifth in T20’s, but supreme batting talent and inspirational leader Virat Kohli believes his side should be considered in the top two regardless of format.
+They slot in narrowly behind ODI World Champions England in second place in the 50 over format and rest fifth in T20’s, but supreme batting talent and inspirational leader Virat Kohli believes his side should be considered in the top two regardless of format – and may be a god shout when faced with the latest bet365 cricket in India odds.

 “And we’re very proud of that because we started off with a young bunch and transition is never easy but the guys have slowly understood the importance of belief and understanding their role in taking Indian cricket forward.